jasonfritts/CheckFixDigicertRootCAs/README.md

-# Check Digicert Root CAs
+# Check DigiCert Root CAs
 Download script @ https://github.com/jasonfritts/CheckFixDigicertRootCAs/blob/main/CheckFixDigicertRootCAs.ps1

 This PowerShell script checks if the following two Digicert Root CA certificates are trusted by local machine and if not downloads and installs them from https://www.digicert.com/kb/digicert-root-certificates.htm